akabhowmick/tattoo-Tattle/ReadMe.md

+# Tattoo Tattle

-Welcome to Tattoo Tattle!
+## Welcome to Tattoo Tattle!

-There are two modes in the site:
+### There are two modes in the site:

-Artist Mode:
-You can:
+### In the artist mode you can:
-  Add Tattoos
+1. Add Tattoos
-  Display your tattoos
+2. Display your tattoos
-  Approve or deny requests
+3. Approve or deny requests

-Client Mode:
-You Can:
+### In the client mode you can:
+1. View tattoos
-  View tattoos and filter based on location, price, and style Add and view requests on tattoos that you liked
+2. Filter based on location, price, and style
+3. Add and view requests on tattoos that you liked

-Technologies used:
+### Technologies used:
-  React
+1. React
-  React Router
+2. React Router
-  Material UI
+3. Material UI
-  Firebase (image storage)
+4. Firebase (image storage)

-Future updates:
+### Future updates:
-  => loading cards when waiting for fetch; empty card display => header disappear when logged in
+1. Loading cards when waiting for fetch; empty card display
-  => filters appear beneath the filter bar, with cancel options
+2. Filters appear beneath the filter bar, with cancel options

-To fix:
-  => fix pagination for tattoos